J&J Medical Connect

 • Overall, in the PAH-CTD subgroup, 15 (9.1%) placebo-treated patients and 32 (19.2%) UPTRAVI-treated patients discontinued their study regimen prematurely because of an AE.
 The frequencies of AEs and serious AEs (SAEs) reported in the treatment groups were similar for the PAH-CTD subgroup and for the CTD subtypes.2

-• SPHERE (NCT03278002), a United States (US)-based multicenter, prospective, observational, real-world registry study (November 2016 to March 2020), assessed the real-world outcomes of UPTRAVI in routine clinical practice and provided information on patient demographics and disease characteristics in the enrolled population.3
+• SPHERE (NCT03278002), a United States (US)-based multicenter, prospective, observational, real-world registry study (November 2016 to March 2020), assessed the real-world outcomes of UPTRAVI in routine clinical practice and provided information on patient demographics and disease characteristics in the enrolled population.
+Of 759 patients with PAH, 205 (27%) had PAH-CTD overall, including 106 (27.4%) in the newly initiated group and 99 (26.6%) in the previously initiated group.3

-• A search of the scientific literature retrieved 2 real-world studies that described the use of UPTRAVI in patients with PAH-CTD; relevant information from these studies is summarized in this letter.6,7
+• A search of the scientific literature retrieved 3 additional real-world studies that described the use of UPTRAVI in patients with PAH-CTD; relevant information from these studies is summarized in this letter.6-8

-• Additional citations identified during a literature search is included in the REFERENCES section for your review.8-11
+• Additional citations identified during a literature search are included in the REFERENCES section for your review.9-14

 CLINICAL DATA